microsoft/durabletask-netherite/docs/hello-sample.md

 The folder [/samples/Hello_Netherite_with_DotNetCore](https://github.com/microsoft/durabletask-netherite/tree/main/samples/Hello_Netherite_with_DotNetCore) contains the files for the Durable Function App in C#.

-The main files amd folders are:
+The main files and folders are:

 - the single file of code, `HelloCities.cs`, which defines three functions: a trigger, an orchestration, and an activity.
 - the configuration file `host.json` which contains settings.
 - the configuration file `local.settings.json` which contains settings for local execution.

-Additionally, the folder contains PowerShell scripts (files ending in `*.ps1`) that make it easy to run amd deploy the Function using automated CLI commands.
+Additionally, the folder contains PowerShell scripts (files ending in `*.ps1`) that make it easy to run and deploy the Function using automated CLI commands.
 These scripts are optional.
 You can perform all the steps in these scripts manually, using the Azure CLI or the Azure Portal.

 To build, open a command shell in that directory and type